- Open Source CEO by Bill Kerr

 Shackletonās first thought was for the men under him.
 He didnāt care if he went without a shirt on his back so long as the men he was leading had sufficient clothing.

-Inspiration: It is difficult to untangle all of the previous qualities from this final point, as their sum are what makes him inspirational.
-It is for this reason we are still fascinated with Shackleton today, a century after his failed expedition.
+Inspiration: It is difficult to untangle all of the previous qualities from this final point, as their sum is what makes him inspirational.
+It is for this reason that we are still fascinated with Shackleton today, a century after his failed expedition.

 Fun facts

-Shackleton testified at the Titanic inquiry: Ernest was so revered when it came to sailing and expedition-ing, he was called in to speak at the inquiry to the most famous shipwreck in history.
+Shackleton testified at the Titanic inquiry: Ernest was so revered for his sailing and expedition experience that he was called in to speak at the inquiry into the most famous shipwreck in history.

 Extra reading